 I was so thrilled when I realized how clear and crisp everything sounds.

-When you arrive for your hearing exam, you will be greeted by the front office staff and asked to fill out several forms, including those that record your personal information, medical history, and insurance verification.
+When you arrive for your hearing exam, you will be greeted by the front office staff and asked to fill out a few forms (unless you filled them out at home, which can be printed out from here), including those that record your personal information, medical history, and insurance verification.

 Your hearing care professional will likely begin by asking you a series of questions concerning your hearing.
 This would be things such as areas you struggle to hear in and any past medical issues involving your ears.
 They will then use a device called an otoscope to look in your ears, evaluating the health of your ear canal and eardrum, and ensuring your ear canal is not blocked with wax.
 When indicated, they may perform a pressure test called tympanometry to evaluate the status of your eardrum and middle ear.

 For the hearing test itself, you will sit inside a sound-treated room or booth to ensure an accurate test.
 Through headphones, you will hear a series of beeping tones, pushing a button indicating that you hear them.
 This is to find the softest sounds you can hear at each pitch.
 Afterwards, you will be asked to repeat lists of words.
 This is to evaluate the softest level you can still repeat speech and how well you are able to understand speech at a comfortable listening level.
 You may also be asked to repeat sentences when there is background noise present.
 This is to evaluate how you hear in difficult listening situations, such as a noisy restaurant.